taiwangoldcard/website/content/goldcard-holders-faq/life-in-taiwan.md

 You must log in to the Gold Card Application portal and update your details there within 14 days of moving.

+## How do I change my address?
+You must change your address online.
+Go to the [Gold Card Portal](https://coa.immigration.gov.tw/coa-frontend/four-in-one/entry/golden-card).
+ Click "I want to apply" and login using the username and password you used when applying for your gold card. select "Application" then "Information change of Employment Gold Card".
+Follow the steps including uploading proof of your address such as a copy of your lease.
+You will be charged 500NT, however for changes of address you may apply for a full refund of this amount.
+The refund may require several steps and take more than a month.

 ## How many days per year do I have to stay in Taiwan?
 There are no requirements.
 However, you must stay for more than 183 days per year in order to be eligible for many benefits such as: tax resident treatment and a pathway to permanent residence.